no2665/Roll-Ball-Roll/README.md

 Roll Ball Roll
 ==============

 Make that ball roll!
 An Android app I made for my third year university project.
-Link to app coming soon!
+[Here it is in the play store](https://play.google.com/store/apps/details?id=com.zwac035.finalprogram)

 The app is built using the amazing [jMonkey engine](http://jmonkeyengine.org/).
 The jMonkey SDK is required to run the code in this repository.
 If you wish to run it, you'll need to create a new project in the jMonkey SDK, and copy the src/ and mobile/ folders into the projects base directory.
 You may also have to enable Android development in the projects properties.